 The Trucking Alliance, a group of transportation and logistics companies, including KLLM here in Mississippi, have just unanimously approved their support for the development and use of “autonomous trucks” with the proviso that they do not completely remove the need for a commercial driver.

 An autonomous truck is another name for what has been erroneously termed “driverless vehicles”.
 Rather than being able to be used without a driver at all, these vehicles are fitted with the technology that is supposed to make driving safer.
 Vehicles are fitted with a combination of external and internal cameras and other devices linked to computer software and an autopilot that automatically controls driving speed and course.

 The Trucking Alliance’s Board qualified its approval by stating that the aim should be to ensure that commercial trucks used “advanced automatic vehicle technology” so that levels of safety in commercial trucks could match that of commercial airlines.

-The scenario of having a majority of autonomous 18 wheelers safely traveling Mississippi roads and highways is still some way off and will probably never eliminate tragic truck accidents entirely.
-In the meantime, if you, or a member of your family, is involved in an accident with a truck and are seriously injured you should not delay.
+The scenario of having a majority of autonomous 18-wheelers safely traveling Mississippi roads and highways is still some way off and will probably never eliminate tragic truck accidents entirely.
+In the meantime, if you, or a member of your family, are involved in an accident with a truck and are seriously injured you should not delay.
 Contact one of our experienced and dedicated truck accident attorneys at the Diaz Law Firm in Jackson, Mississippi.
-Contact an attorney at 601-607-3456 (toll free 800-459-2222).
+Contact an attorney at 601-607-3456 (toll-free 800-459-2222).
 Our personal injury attorneys are here to fight for your maximum compensation.